aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

   // Gets the type of the data at |index| bytes in memory.
   // Since Aqvm stores type data occupying 4 bits and uint8_t occupying 8 bits,
-  // each uint8_t type location stores two type data.
+  // Each uint8_t type location stores two type data.
 The storage locations
   // (high 4 bits, low 4 bits) are set according to the parity of |index|.
 Even
   // numbers are stored in the high bits of (|index| / 2) and odd numbers are
   // stored in the low bits of (|index| / 2).